Suez Canal: Second millennium BCE

 In the 20th century, the northward extension of the later Darius I canal was discovered, extending from Lake Timsah to the Ballah Lakes.
 This was dated to the Middle Kingdom of Egypt by extrapolating the dates of ancient sites along its course.

-The reliefs of the Punt expedition under Hatshepsut, 1470 BC, depict seagoing vessels carrying the expeditionary force returning from Punt.
+The reliefs of the Punt expedition under Hatshepsut, 1470 BCE, depict seagoing vessels carrying the expeditionary force returning from Punt.
 This suggests that a navigable link existed between the Red Sea and the Nile.
 Recent excavations in Wadi Gawasis may indicate that Egypt's maritime trade started from the Red Sea and did not require a canal.
-Evidence seems to indicate its existence by the 13th century BC during the time of Ramesses II.
+Evidence seems to indicate its existence by the 13th century BCE during the time of Ramesses II.

 Canals dug by Necho, Darius I and Ptolemy

 Remnants of an ancient west–east canal through the ancient Egyptian cities of Bubastis, Pi-Ramesses, and Pithom were discovered by Napoleon Bonaparte and his engineers and cartographers in 1799.

-According to the Histories of the Greek historian Herodotus, about 600 BC, Necho II undertook to dig a west–east canal through the Wadi Tumilat between Bubastis and Heroopolis, and perhaps continued it to the Heroopolite Gulf and the Red Sea.
+According to the Histories of the Greek historian Herodotus, about 600 BCE, Necho II undertook to dig a west–east canal through the Wadi Tumilat between Bubastis and Heroopolis, and perhaps continued it to the Heroopolite Gulf and the Red Sea.
 Regardless, Necho is reported as having never completed his project.

 Herodotus was told that 120,000 men perished in this undertaking, but this figure is doubtless exaggerated.
 According to Pliny the Elder, Necho's extension to the canal was about 57 smi, equal to the total distance between Bubastis and the Great Bitter Lake, allowing for winding through valleys.
-The length that Herodotus tells, of over 1000 stadia (i.e., over 114 mi), must be understood to include the entire distance between the Nile and the Red Sea at that time.
+The length that Herodotus tells, of over 1,000 stadia (i.e., over 114 mi), must be understood to include the entire distance between the Nile and the Red Sea at that time.

 With Necho's death, work was discontinued.
 Herodotus tells that the reason the project was abandoned was because of a warning received from an oracle that others would benefit from its successful completion.
 Necho's war with Nebuchadnezzar II most probably prevented the canal's continuation.